Ji Chaoding: Wartime activities

-Career in the People's Republic
+Career in the People's Republic of China

-On the eve of the communist revolution in 1949, Ji became director of the research department of the People's Bank, then went with the revolutionary armies to Shanghai, where he became assistant general manager of the Bank of China.
+On the eve of the Chinese Communist Revolution in 1949, Ji became director of the research department of the People's Bank, then went with the revolutionary armies to Shanghai, where he became assistant general manager of the Bank of China.
 When the new government was declared in October, although his relation with the Communist Party was not known, he was put in charge of foreign capital enterprises under the Government Administration Council.
 In the 1950s, he represented China on trade and commercial missions.
-Domestically, he was a member of the Chinese People's Political Consultative Conference, a body made up of third party groups.
+Domestically, he was a member of the Chinese People's Political Consultative Conference.

 The new government debated economic policy, especially foreign trade.
 Ji favored trade with Western Europe and foreign investment, one of the first in the government to do so, because he believed that China needed Western technology in order to develop.
 But he also insisted that this foreign trade should be balanced, adding that Beijing would have to conduct marketing efforts to promote Chinese goods abroad.
 Some criticized him for this openness to the West and for his American education and contacts, saying that he "drank too much American water."
 His brother, Chaoli, later commented that it was just as well that Chaoding was divorced from his wife, Harriet, for their marriage would have prevented him from playing a major role in the Party.
 He then married Luo Jingyi, another Chinese student activist who had joined the Communist Party in the United States in the 1920s.

+Ji was one of the leaders of China's delegation to the December 1957 Afro-Asian Peoples' Solidarity Conference, along with Liu Liangmo, Liu Ningyi, and Guo Moruo.

 Ji Chaoding died suddenly in 1963 of a cerebral hemorrhage.
 Joseph Needham organized a memorial service in Cambridge, England, and asked Owen Lattimore and other prominent leaders to speak.
 Lattimore wrote that Ji was "humane to the marrow of his bones."
 In Beijing, Ji was given a state service attended by Fu Zuoyi and high officials at which Zhou Enlai gave an encomium.
 Only after his death was Ji's long-time membership in the Chinese Communist Party officially acknowledged.